Program availability

 We strongly recommend getting certified after graduating with your master’s degree.
 You’ll be in the best position to find a great job and continue to advance your career.
 Some states and organizations require certification to practice.

-Enroll in one of our accredited nurse practitioner program options1 and you’ll meet the eligibility requirements to sit for American Association of Nurse Practitioners (AANP) and American Nurses Credentialing Center (ANCC) certification exams to become a Board Certified NP.
+Enroll in one of our accredited nurse practitioner program options1 and you’ll meet the eligibility requirements to sit for American Association of Nurse Practitioners (AANP), American Nurses Credentialing Center (ANCC), or National Certification Corporation certification exams to become a Board Certified NP.
 The exam you’ll take depends on the specialty you choose, including:

 • Adult-Gerontology Acute Care Nurse Practitioner Certification (AGACNP-BC)